IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/creating-a-module-from-scratch.md

 }
 ```

-Change the content of the `WebApiControllerTemplate.tt` file to the following:
+Also change the content of the `WebApiControllerTemplate.tt` file to the following:
 ```csharp
 <#@ template language="C#" inherits="IntentRoslynProjectItemTemplateBase<IServiceModel>"#>
 <#@ assembly name="System.Core" #>